PODCASTS

 Karan

 Oh, one thing that I have to make sure that I retrain our customers on, when it comes to using Drupal modules, is relevancy modeling.
-In SearchStax Studio, you configure all of your relevancy in SearchStax Studio; you don’t rely on Drupal anymore.
+In SearchStax Site Search, you configure all of your relevancy in SearchStax Site Search; you don’t rely on Drupal anymore.
 But a lot of Drupal users are used to making those kinds of changes inside their search API modules.
 So that’s one thing that’s different.
-That’s one thing that I have to make sure that customers understand – that you don’t do relevance modeling in Drupal anymore, you have to go to Studio.
+That’s one thing that I have to make sure that customers understand – that you don’t do relevance modeling in Drupal anymore, you have to go to Site Search.
 But other than that, it’s a very straightforward thing.
 A lot of our customers just – once they start using it, it just makes sense.
 It makes their lives easier, as well, because the kind of controls, the kind of knobs that we have available, are magnitudes better than what they are usually used to.
 So they’re just generally happy to just rely on that part and move on.

 Jae